By: May Robinson, Mission Partners Director of Community Engagement

 Offer healthcare and/or childcare benefits.
 Healthcare and childcare are two of the largest costs for American families, outside of housing.
 Offering some kind of healthcare and/or childcare benefits will support your employees in building wealth because these are dollars they can reallocate to their 401k, savings, or other investments back into their families and communities.

 At Mission Partners, we are intentional about centering the J.E.D.I. principles of justice, equity, diversity, and inclusion in all we do.
-We conduct regular reviews and updates to our own policies and practices to ensure we are doing our part to advance equity within our own organization.
-We have also helped other organizations improve their own policies and practices, as well as facilitate trainings on how to create more equitable organizations.
+We conduct regular audits and updates to our own policies, practices, and communications to ensure we are doing our part to advance equity within our own organization.
+We have also helped other organizations improve their own policies, practices, and communications, as well as facilitate trainings on how to create more equitable organizations and messaging.
 Contact us today to chat about how we may be able to help with this process.